akjordan/auto-rent/README.md

 `$ heroku addons:add scheduler:standard`

-Then head to https://scheduler.heroku.com/dashboard to set up your task like so
+Then head to https://scheduler.heroku.com/dashboard to set up your task like so:

 `$ rake auto_rent  1x  Daily`